Blunk-electronic/ET/doc/netchangers.rst

 #.
 Showing and Finding a Netchanger:

+	This command is effective only in a graphical mode.
-	The board editor pans the drawing so that the netchangner is in the center of the visible area.
+	The schematic and board editor pan the drawing so that the netchangner is in the center of the visible area.

 	|VNS| h e